Jaume Medina: Research

 Medina made several translations into Catalan that were published in the collections of Textos Filosòfics (Philosophical Texts) Clàssics del Cristianisme (Classics of Christianism) and Fundació Bernat Metge.
-He was collaborator of the Raimundus-Lullus-Institut from the University of Freiburg (Germany) in the task of edition of Ramon Llull's Latin works.
-He has published also in Corpus Christianorum, Continuatio Mediaeualis collection, published in Turnhout (Belgium) by Brepols.
+He was a collaborator of the Raimundus-Lullus-Institut from the University of Freiburg (Germany) in the task of edition of Ramon Llull's Latin works.
+He has also published in the Corpus Christianorum, Continuatio Mediaeualis collection, published in Turnhout (Belgium) by Brepols.

 His articles and studies have appeared in several research and creation reviews, such as Presència, Els Marges, Faventia, Reduccions, Llengua & Literatura, Serra d'Or, Revista de Catalunya, L'Avenç, Clot, Faig, Quaderns de Pastoral, Ausa, Qüestions de Vida Cristiana, Cala Murta, Estudis Romànics, Ínsula, Revista de Filología Románica, Revista de lenguas y literaturas catalana, gallega y vasca, Analecta Sacra Tarraconensia, Quaderns de Versàlia, Llengua Nacional, Studia Lulliana, and the digital reviews Methodos, Mirandum, Convenit, Revista Internacional d'Humanitats, Notandum, Mirabilia.

 Medina also collaborated in daily newspapers such as La Vanguardia, El País, Avui, Catalunya Cristiana, El 9 Nou and the digital newspaper Núvol.

 Literary creation

 Medina developed an important task in the field of literary creation.
 He was a member of the 1970 generation, and he took part in the foundation of the poetry collections Llibres del Mall and Ausiàs March (1973), where he published his first verse books.
 His poems dealt with a wide range of matters.
 He also wrote literary critiques and essays.
-Medina was the author of a theater work and a novel.
+Medina was the author of a theatre work and a novel.
 His translations of ancient and modern authors have had a wide circulation.